 - To prepare the dressing, blend all ingredients together in a blender till smooth.
-Dressing will make about 1¼ cups.
+Dressing will make about 1 cup.

 - Mix all salad ingredients together in a large mixing bowl.

 - Slice the tempeh into thin strips (about ½ inch thick).
-Heat a tablespoon of coconut oil in a medium pan till hot, then add as many pieces of tempeh as you can.
+Heat the vegetable oil in a medium pan till hot, then add as many pieces of tempeh as you can.
 As soon as it starts sizzling, add a nice dash of tamari.
 Allow it to brown on one side (shouldn't take long--2 minutes or so), flip, and brown on the other side.
 Add more oil and tamari as needed.

 - Toss the salad with as much dressing as you like.
-I like this salad (and all salad) to be generously dressed, so I'd suggest ½-2/3 cups.
-To serve, top the salad with the seared tempeh strips and a sprinkle of seeds.
+I like this salad to be generously dressed, so I'd suggest ⅔ cup to start.
+To serve, top the salad with the seared tempeh strips and sesame seeds.

 That tempeh recipe?
 It’s kind of my go-to, when I don’t have time to marinate fancily.
 Sometimes I’ll use coconut oil and just spray the tempeh with Bragg’s while it’s cooking.
 So easy.

 Hope you enjoy this one.
 It’s perfect for a weekend lunch!

 In other news, part of why this was a busy week was that I’m getting set up to do my nutrition counseling in a real life workspace here in Manhattan.
 I’ll be working out of a friend’s wellness practice in Chelsea, and I couldn’t be more excited.
 As readers know, I see clients via Skype, phone, and over email, but I love the opportunity to work with folks face-to-face, too.